 - Tori Pedersen

-About the Author: This feature on Santiago Giraldo was written by Tori Pedersen, a UNL junior majoring in agricultural leadership and education.
-This semester she is working in the CSMCE as the communications associate.
+About the Author: This feature on Brandon Ramos was written by Tori Pedersen, a UNL junior majoring in agricultural education and leadership.
+She is working in the CSMCE this semester as the communications associate.

 Photo credit: Craig Chandler, University Communication